Qinghai Travel Guide

 Today’s mosque was built based on the restoration in 1913 and once extended in 1979.
 For the Muslim population, it is a sacred worship center and a festival venue for important days.

 Taking up large footage, the mosque covers 11,940 square meters.
-The style is typically Islamic and featured Chinese tastes.
+The style is typically Islamic and features Chinese tastes.
 Two hexagonal towers of the main prayer hall are 8 meters high and in white-and-green wall paint.
 The main prayer hall holds over 3,000 people for service.

 There is an Islamic academy inside the mosque that offers a scholar backstage for the Muslim community in Qinghai.